 What is Ménière disease?

 Ménière disease is a balance disorder.
-It’s caused by an abnormality in part the inner
+It’s caused by an abnormality in part of the

-ear called the labyrinth.
-Fluid build-up here can cause a severe spinning sensation
+inner ear called the labyrinth.
+Fluid buildup here can cause a severe spinning feeling

 (vertigo) and affect the hearing.